jedrivisser/gce-compose/README.md

 `docker-compose.yml` runs three http services

-It uses `traefik` to route you to each service based on the path you navigate to.
+It uses [traefik][traefik-website] to route you to each service based on the path you navigate to.

 To test it locally run: